codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify-setup.md

 ---
 title: "Set up Shopify using public apps"
-description: "Learn how to set up the Shopify integration using the public apps connection method"
+description: "Learn how to set up the Shopify integration using the public apps approach to merchant data connection"
 createdAt: "2021-01-14T16:41:39.945Z"
 updatedAt: "2023-01-06T16:44:14.501Z"
 ---

 Set up the Shopify integration to retrieve commerce data from customers who sell their products on Shopify's ecommerce platform.

-This article explains how to set up the Shopify integration using the _public apps_ connection method.
+This article explains how to set up the Shopify integration using the _public apps_ approach.

 ## Before you begin